Starbucks: 1970s

 Starbucks originally opened in Seattle, Washington, on March 30, 1971.
-By selling high-quality coffee beans and equipments related, Starbucks became a local coffee bean retailer for the first ten years in Seattle.
+By selling coffee beans and related equipment, Starbucks became a local coffee bean retailer for the first ten years in Seattle.
 It was founded by business partners Jerry Baldwin, Zev Siegl and Gordon Bowker who first met as students at the University of San Francisco.
 The trio were inspired to sell high-quality coffee beans and equipment by coffee roasting entrepreneur Alfred Peet.
 Bowker recalls that a business partner of his, Terry Heckler, thought words beginning with the letters "st" were powerful, leading the founders to create a list of words beginning with "st", hoping to find a brand name.
 They chose "Starbo", a misreading of the mining town Storbo in the Cascade Range named after Peter Storbo, founder and president of the Mount Rainier Mining Company.
 From there, the group remembered "Starbuck", the name of the chief mate in the book Moby-Dick.
 Bowker said, "Moby-Dick didn't have anything to do with Starbucks directly; it was only coincidental that the sound seemed to make sense."

 The first Starbucks store was located in Seattle, at 2000 Western Avenue, from 1971 to 1976.
 The café was later moved to 1912 Pike Place.
 During this time, Starbucks stores sold just coffee beans and not drinks.
 In its first two years of operation, Starbucks purchased green coffee beans from Peet's Coffee & Tea.
 In 1973, Alfred Peet stopped supplying Starbucks and helped train their new Roastmaster, Jim Reynolds.

 1980s

+The first Starbucks to sell brewed coffee opened in 1982.
+Later that year, the company hired Howard Schultz, who was behind the push to begin selling brewed coffee.
+The company opened its first espresso bar in 1984.

-In 1984, the original owners of Starbucks, led by Jerry Baldwin, purchased Peet's Coffee.
+That year, the original owners of Starbucks, led by Jerry Baldwin, purchased Peet's Coffee.
 By 1986, the company was operating six stores in Seattle and had begun to sell espresso coffee.

-In 1987, the original owners sold the Starbucks chain to their former director of marketing Howard Schultz, who rebranded his Il Giornale coffee outlets as Starbucks and began to expand the company.
+Since the founders did not wish to expand too far from their original goal of that centered upon selling arabica coffee beans, Schultz left the company in 1985 to found Il Giornale, a cafe inspired the coffee bars he observed in Milan, Italy.
+Starbucks was the first investor in this venture, which used its beans in its beverages.
+In 1987, the original owners sold the Starbucks chain to Schultz, their former director of marketing, who rebranded his Il Giornale coffee outlets as Starbucks and began to expand the company.
 Also in 1987, Starbucks opened its first locations outside of Seattle, in Waterfront Station in Vancouver, British Columbia, and in Chicago, Illinois.

 By 1989, there were 46 Starbucks stores located across the Pacific Northwest and Midwest, and the company was roasting more than 2000000 lb of coffee annually.